allegheny-college-cmpsc-101-spring-2024/containment-checking-starter/writing/reflection.md

 TODO: Give the exact command-line that resulted in this output
 TODO: Provide a fenced code block with one output from running the program

-## Experiment Design
+## Experiment Design for Worst-Case Analysis

 TODO: Explain the setup for your experiment that you plan to run to characterize the performance of the different configurations of containment checking algorithms.
-Remember, a containment check determines whether or not a specified value exists inside of some type of data container!
-For instance, you should consider the following parameters as a part of your experiment:
+Remember, to configure your experiment to consider the worst case, which is when the container does not have a specified value inside!
+You can also consider following parameters as a part of your experiment:

 - The data container: `set`, `list`, and `tuple`
 - The size of the data container: small values (e.g., 1 million numbers) to big values (e.g., 32 million numbers)
-- Whether or not the value that it being searched for is in the list
+- Average versus worst case
 - The maximum value of the numbers that are inside of the data container

 TODO: You must justify every part of your experiment design and then furnish